ARTICLES OF ASSOCIATION (‘’BY LAWS”) – CICAE

 Article 3 – Membership

-The Confederation’s membership includes founding members, active members, associate members, supporting members and honorary members.
+The Confederation’s membership includes founding members, active members, special members, associate members, supporting members and honorary members.
 Members are represented by a duly appointed natural person.

 Arthouse cinema theatres are those cinemas recognized as such by relevant national institutions; where there is no nationally-recognized “arthouse cinema” category, this denomination shall apply to those theatres which screen arthouse films and consistently strive to raise the quality of the cinematographic experience (from both the technical and artistic perspectives), thus engaging larger audiences.

 Founding members are:

 - Association Française des Cinémas d’Art et d’Essai

 - Association Suisse des Cinémas d’Art

 - Gilde Deutscher Filmkunsttheater (former name, now Arbeitsgemeinschaft Kino – Gilde deutscher Filmkunsttheater eV)